Ridgearde History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Ridgearde family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in Rudyard, Staffordshire.
 The place-name Rudyard means "yard where rue was grown" derived from the Old English words rude + geard.
-CITATION[CLOSE]

 Early Origins of the Ridgearde family

 The surname Ridgearde was first found in Staffordshire at Rudyard, a small village west of Leek on the shores of Rudyard Lake.
 The lake is quite recent, built in 1797 by the engineer John Rennie, for the Trent and Mersey Canal company.

 But the placename dates back to at least 1002 when it was listed as Rudegeard, yet a few years later it was listed as Rudierd in the Domesday Book of 1086.
 At that time, it was part of the Pirehill Hundred and owned by the King.

 Rudyard Kipling (1865-1936), the famous English journalist, short-story writer, poet, and novelist was born in India but his parents named their son after the village.